Johanna Margarethe Stern: Restitution claims for artworks

 The painting by Henri Fantin-Latour was returned to the heirs of Margarethe Stern in 1949.

 After the fall of the Berlin Wall in 1989, the Villa Stern was restored with the aid of the Jewish Claims Conference.

-In 2006 negotiations were held about the return of one of the 144 paintings by the Stern family, which had ended up in a German museum in Karlsruhe after being looted in 1942.
-The Circumcision by Jan Baegert, also called the Master of Cappenberg, was returned following a decision by the Dutch Restitution Committee.
+In 2006 negotiations were held about the return of one of the 144 paintings owned by the Stern family, which had ended up in a museum in Karlsruhe, Germany, after being looted in 1942.
+The Circumcision by Jan Baegert, also called the Master of Cappenberg, was returned following a decision by the Dutch Restitutions Committee.

-In 2014 a search report was published by German Lost Art Foundation for a painting by Max Liebermann, Reiter am Strande, owned by the Stern family.
+In 2014 a search report was published by the German Lost Art Foundation regarding a painting by Max Liebermann, Reiter am Strande, owned by the Stern family.

-In 2018, the Restitution Committee dealt with Wassily Kandinsky's painting Blick auf Murnau, which hangs in a museum in Eindhoven.
+In 2018, the Dutch Restitutions Committee reviewed a claim involving Wassily Kandinsky's painting Blick auf Murnau mit Kirche, which was part of the collection of the Van Abbemuseum in Eindhoven.
 The family complained to the Dutch culture minister about the 'careless' mistakes and a lack of empathy.
-In 2022, responding to international criticism, the Dutch Restitutons Committee reversed its earlier decided and recommended that the Kandinsky be restituted to Stern's heirs.
+In 2022, responding to international criticism, the Dutch Restitutons Committee reversed its earlier decision and recommended that the Kandinsky be restituted to Stern's heirs.

-In December 2020, Roselyne Bachelot-Narquin, the French Minister of Culture, announced the restitution of seven artworks from the 18th and 19th century to the heirs of "Margarite" Stern.